 - 1 Open Contacts and select Options→ New contact.
 An empty contact card opens. - 2 Fill in the fields you want and press Done.
-The contact card is saved and closed, after which you can see it in the Contacts directory.
+The contact card is saved in the phone memory and closed, after which you can see it in the Contacts directory.